 (F4): Brothers and Sisters of Adult U.S. Citizens

 Final Action Dates have moved forward in most categories, making slow progress.
 It would seem that USCIS is choosing to focus on advancing Final Action Dates again this period.

-For F-2A visas, we saw each country advance by one months except for Mexico, which advanced by five weeks.
-The filing date for F-2B visas advanced by one month, except for Mexico.
-Mexico advanced by one week and Philippines advanced by six weeks.
+For F-2A visas, we saw each country advance by three weeks.
+The filing date for F-2B visas advanced by one week, except for the Philippines which did not advance.

 Dates for Initial Filing